Scaling limit of the subdiffusive random walk on a Galton-Watson tree in random environment: Overview of the proof

-Inspired by the strategy of Y.~Peres and O.~Zeitouni in~\cite{peres-zeitouni} who, in order to study $\lambda$-biased random walks on a Galton--Watson tree, studied random walks on Galton--Watson trees with infinite ray, we will first prove an annealed theorem on random walks on a Galton-Watson forest in random environment.
-Let us denote by $\W=\big(\F,V(u)_{u\in\F}\big)$ a marked forest made up of a collection of i.i.d.\ branching random walks $(\V_i)_{i\in\N}=\big(\T_i,V(u)_{u\in\T_i}\big)_{i≥1}$ (as defined in Section~\ref{sec:intro}).
+Inspired by the strategy of Y.~Peres and O.~Zeitouni in~\cite{peres-zeitouni} who, in order to study $\lambda$-biased random walks on a Galton--Watson tree, studied random walks on Galton--Watson trees with infinite ray, we will first prove an annealed version of our main theorem for random walks on forests.
+Let us denote by $\W=\big(\F,V(u)_{u\in\F}\big)$ a marked forest made up of a collection of i.i.d.\ branching random walks $(\V_i)_{i≥1}=(\T_i,V(u)_{u\in\T_i})_{i≥1}$ (as defined in Section~\ref{sec:intro}).
 The nearest-neighbour random walk $(X^\W_n)_{n≥0}$ on $\W$ starts on $\root_1$ the root of $\V_1$ and has transition probabilities defined as follows:

-where for $j≥1$ we denoted by $\root_j$ the root of $\V_j$.
-The behaviour of the random walk on $\W$ is then similar to that on $\V$ except when on a root.
+where for $i≥1$ we denote by $\root_i$ the root of $\T_i$.
+The behaviour of the random walk on $\W$ is then similar to that on $\V$ except when it is on a root.
 Being recurrent, it will then visit each tree composing $\W$ for a finite time, and sometimes when on a root then jump to the next one.
+Thus, if we let

-The sub-forest of $\W$ made up of the visited vertices $\Fb:=\{u\in\W\st \exists n≥0,X^\W_n=u\}$ is then almost surely well-defined with finite component trees.
-When there is no ambiguity on $\W$ we will simply denote the walk by $(X_n)_{n≥0}$.
-Let us denote by $\mathcal{R}^\W$ the forest $\Fb$ viewed as a metric space equipped with the graph distance.
-The following result suggests that a potential limit for $\mathcal{R}^{\W}$ is the Lévy forest; however the latter is not locally compact and to our knowledge, the pointed Gromov-Hausdorff topology does not adjust well to non-locally compact objects.
-Therefore we prefer to state the result in terms of $\mathcal{R}_n$ rather than $\mathcal{R}^{\W}$. \begin{theorem} Suppose $\bf (H_c)$ and $\bf (H_\kappa)$ for a certain $\kappa\in(1;2]$, and suppose that the distribution of the point process $N$ is non-lattice.
+be the sub-forest of $\W$ made up of the visited vertices, it is therefore almost surely well-defined with finite component trees.
+As there should not be any ambiguity on the context thereafter, we will simply denote the walk by $(X_n)_{n≥0}$, and we still denote by $\mathcal{R}_n$ the set of vertices of $\F$ visited before time $n$, seen as a metric space.

+\begin{proposition} Suppose $\bf (H_c)$ and $\bf (H_\kappa)$ for a certain $\kappa\in(1;2]$, and suppose that the distribution of the point process $N$ is non-lattice.
 Then the following convergence holds in law under $\P$:

-where $(H_t)_{t≥0}$ is the continuous-time height process of a strictly stable spectrally positive Lévy process of index $\kappa$.
-The convergence holds in law for the Skorokhod topology on càdlàg functions and the pointed Gromov-Hausdorff topology on metric spaces. \end{theorem}
+where $(H_t)_{t≥0}$ is the continuous-time height process of a strictly stable spectrally positive Lévy process of index $\kappa$, and $(B_t)_{t≥0}$ is a standard Brownian motion.
+The convergence holds in law for the Skorokhod topology on càdlàg functions and the pointed Gromov-Hausdorff topology on metric spaces. \end{proposition}